tylerharter/cs301-projects/fall19/p9/stage1.md

 #### Question 15: What is the Review object with review id `42931`?

-#### Question 16: List the first ten Review objects in the dataset, sorted by increasing order of their review ids.
+#### Question 16: List the first ten Review objects in the entire dataset, sorted by increasing order of their review ids.

 It is likely that your code crashed when you tried to read some of the files.
 That is because some of the JSON files are broken.
 Unlike broken CSV files, broken JSON files are much harder to salvage.
 Your code should skip any JSON files that you are unable to parse using  `json.load`.